 It was no wonder that many other contractors had deemed this an “impossible site” a challenge which Spectrum was prepared to take on.

 With Spectrum considering all of the above.
 The method of cleaning would consist of combining two access strategies.
 15% of the building would be cleaned via rope access in which an A-Frame portable anchor device would be brought to the site as there was no fixed anchor on the roof for the abseilers to use.
-The remaining 85% would be cleaned via the Spectrum patented steam cleaning pole.
-This pole would enable much of the work to be done from the safety of the ground without the use of any expensive and disruptive scaffolding, M.E.P.U. or specialist equipment.
-This access strategy alone was set to save the client over £28,000!
+The remaining 85% would be cleaned via the Spectrum Patented Render Cleaning System.
+This system would enable much of the work to be done from the safety of the ground without the use of any expensive and disruptive scaffolding, M.E.P.U. or specialist equipment.
+This access strategy alone was set to save the client over 30%!
 With an access method proposed, the political issues would need to be addressed for these planned works to be approved by all parties.

 To address the political challenges to this site, Spectrum conducted a tri-party meeting, to present a solution to the owners of the surrounding affected sites.
 Spectrum organised for their team to carry out the required health and safety training for them to gain access to the base of the bus and coach depot.
 The bus garage had also informed Spectrum that they had some roof and gutter issues.
 Spectrum carried out a full inspection for the bus garage as a thank-you for their cooperation to the planned works.

-The Bears Inn Pub were impressed by the fact that Spectrum would not need to use scaffolding around their pub to gain access to Ursa Court.
-As a gesture of goodwill for their collaboration on this project Spectrum had a credit note raised to them for future use which included a full external clean to their façade and windows.
+The pub were impressed by the fact that Spectrum would not need to use scaffolding around their pub to gain access to the block and as a gesture of goodwill for their collaboration on this project Spectrum had a credit note raised to them for future use which included a full external clean to their façade and windows.